The Importance Of Green Marketing

 Green marketing or marketing greenwash?

-It was as long ago as the 1990s that the world’s attention began to turn to the increasingly urgent problems of climate change and global warming, and pioneering marketers, keen to stay ahead of the curve, started to rethink their strategy to accommodate and exploit the market’s new-found environmental sensibility.
+It was as long ago as the 1990s that the world’s attention began to turn to the increasingly urgent problems of climate change and global warming, and pioneering marketers, keen to stay ahead of the curve, started to rethink their marketing strategy to accommodate and exploit the market’s new-found environmental sensibility.

 Twenty years on, green marketing is a (usually) well respected discipline in its own right.
 But approaches still vary considerably.
 Some companies are less keen on overhauling their operations in order to reduce their environmental impact than they are in merely jumping on the green marketing bandwagon, seeking out spurious or downright fabricated associations to convince consumers of the green credentials of their products.